Labor and Employment

 - Defending clients in nationwide Fair Labor Standards Act collective actions

-- Successfully representing pension plans in litigation challenging benefit determination
+- Successfully representing plan sponsors in litigation challenging benefit determination

-- Representing multiemployer plans in delinquent contribution and withdrawal liability matters
+- Representing multiemployer plans and employers in delinquent contribution and withdrawal liability matters

 - Obtaining a judgment in favor of a national employer in a case of race discrimination brought by the Ohio Civil Rights Commission

-- Successfully negotiating collective bargaining agreements for an international industrial container corporation
+- Negotiating numerous collective bargaining agreements for manufacturers

 Dan received his J.D. with honors from The Ohio State University Michael E. Moritz College of Law.
 He also participated in the Ohio State Summer Law Program at Oxford University in 2000.
 He received his B.A. summa cum laude from Wittenberg University where he received the Jeffery Mao Award in Political Science and was a member of Phi Beta Kappa.